Another Sustainable Innovation

-Earlier this year, in an online op-ed for The Washington Post,
+Earlier this year, in an online op-ed for The Washington Post, Coca-Cola CEO James Quincey announced plans to open the company’s PlantBottle IP more broadly – including to competitors in the beverage industry.

 “We need more companies using this technology across a wide range of applications to achieve the impact we know it can have,” Quincey wrote.
 “This isn’t just about PlantBottle.
 It’s about fundamentally shifting our mindset.
 We can’t afford for anyone to hoard good ideas if they could help protect the planet.”